Date: Saturday 8th July 2007

 We first did this walk in March of our first year of hillwalking.
 The approach was recommended by Cameron McNeish in his hundred best walks book – it seemed to tick all our boxes, although it was a long walk for hill unfit walkers.
 On that occasion and the subsequent 3 visits to Lochnagar we’ve enjoyed panoramic views only as far as our feet when at the summit so I was hoping to get a view this time.

 A good track runs across the heather moors above the forest.
 Spotted an immature Golden Eagle tracking across from the Glen Shee direction.

 The track remains good quality all the way up the arm of Cairn an t-Sagairt Mor to the bealach with Cairn an t-Sagairt Beag.
 On this occasion the plane wreckage on the munro top was visible.

 Didn’t go out to the summit of Carn a Coire Bhaidheach this time – my contender for least deserving munro summit.
-If I owned Harrods I’d say it was a Windsor conspiracy promoting minor bumps in the Balmoral Estate to Munros but I’m sure the SMC are above all that.
+The Mounth was Sir Hugh’s home range – he certainly liberally scattered the Munro label across it.

 Continued up to Cac Carn Mor and then out along to the Cac Carn Beag summit.
 Views south to the Lothians, W to Lawers group and Ben Alder and N across the Cairngorms.

 The summit was a bit Nevis-like in terms of crowds when we arrived but found a sheltered spot and lunched, then made for the cliff line again and followed it round.
-On previous occasions we’ve used the path about 50m down off the cliff (in limited visibility) so it was great to get the sense of scale of these cliffs.
+On previous occasions we’ve used the path about 50m away from the crag line (in limited visibility) so it was great to get the sense of scale of these cliffs.